 Your Orientation Experiences

-CENTRAL 101: Your Orientation and Transition Portal is your guide during your transition to CWU.
+Your Orientation and Transition Portal is your guide during your transition to CWU.
 This portal will expose you to campus resources and prepare you for your first quarter by providing deadlines and action items.
 These resources and services will ensure your transition to Central Washington University is seamless.
-You will be added to CENTRAL 101 the day after you accept your offer of admissions!
+You will be added to the portal the day after you accept your offer of admissions!
 You can register for Links Orientation at the end of this course!

 |1st Quarter at Central:||Spring 2021||Summer 2021||Fall 2021||Winter 2022|